-This Chicken Pot Pie Recipe is a classic comfort food meal!
-Our double crust pot pie is filled with chicken & vegetables in the most delicious cream sauce!
+This Chicken Pot Pie Recipe is classic comfort food!
+A double crust pot pie filled with chicken & vegetables in the a delicious cream sauce!

 We love comforting chicken dinners like this pot pie!
 If you’re looking for a lower carb version, try this low carb Spaghetti Squash Casserole that has all the same flavors!
 Love soup?
 Check out our creamy Chicken Pot Pie Soup with pie crust dippers!

 But you can also make this chicken pot pie recipe with one crust if that’s all you have…

 We like this two crust pot pie recipe, but if you only have one pie crust in the refrigerator, just leave the bottom crust out and use your pie crust on the top.
 Chicken pot pie can be made in so many ways, with so many different filling options.

 We stuck with a pretty classic version of the recipe, it’s one that our kids crave all the time and get super excited about when they smell it cooking in the oven.
 What I love about the double crust is that the bottom crust cooks and browns, but is softer because it’s holding all that creamy chicken filling.